LandonTClipp/LandonTClipp.github.io/docs/blog/posts/intech-sol-horizon-cellular.md

 I used a 1" hole saw to drill a hole into the junction box.
 I installed a 3/4" cable glands that would serve as a water resistent entry point for the cables.

 !!! warning
     Cable glands are typically meant to only have a single cable passed through.
-Having multiple cables passing through weakens the water resistence of the hand-tightening seal.
+Having multiple cables passing through weakens the water resistence of the hand-tightened seal.
 You might want to consider adding a small bit of expanding foam inside of the gland to make it truly watertight.
 I opted not to add the foam (yet), but I will be monitoring the box for any water intrusion during heavy rain.
 I will add expanding foam if I notice water intruding into the box.

 <div class="grid cards" markdown>
 - ![cable gland](/images/intech_sol_horizon_cellular/IMG_1841.jpg){data-gallery="roof2"}